keptn/keptn.github.io/content/docs/0.10.x/integrations/how_integrate/index.md

 Let us have a look at notification tool integrations such as Slack, or MS Team where you want to push (specific) events to a channel to notify members of it.

 * Usually, a notification tool reacts to a specific type of event or a set of events.
 The tool integration will subscribe to these event types and then send a defined payload to the channels.
-Typically, there is no need to indicate that a notification integration starts and finishes the distribution of messages (i.e., no `*.started` or `*.finished` event has to be sent).
+Consequently, there is no need to indicate that a notification integration starts and finishes the distribution of messages (i.e., no `*.started` or `*.finished` event has to be sent).

-* One way to build an integration is to use a [Keptn-service template](https://github.com/keptn-sandbox?q=template&type=&language=&sort=).
-The events the integration should listen for [can be added as a subscription in the distributor](../custom_integration/#subscription-to-a-triggered-event).
+* The easiest way to set up such an integration is by configuring a [Webhook Integration](./#webhook-integration).

 <!-- disabled, since we don't allow to run SLI-providers on the execution plane.
 ### Monitoring/observability tools (SLI-providers)